droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./src/utiltime.cpp - Time utilities (e.g., *SetMockTime()*).

 ./src/utiltime.h - See the CPP file.

+./src/validation.cpp - Contains block validation code (general, DB, etc.), including the CScriptCheck and CVerifyDB, along with many consensus-critical functs and structs. [*Added in 0.14 from part of ./src/main.cpp*](https://github.com/bitcoin/bitcoin/pull/9260).

+./src/validation.h - See the CPP file. [*Added in 0.14 from part of ./src/main.cpp*](https://github.com/bitcoin/bitcoin/pull/9260).

 ./src/validationinterface.cpp - Has a class (CValidationInterface) that allows modules to hook into startup, shutdown, and node events.
 Also includes struct (CMainSignals) with signals to listeners.
 Used to interact with toolslike ØMQ/ZeroMQ.